-The College of Professional Studies encourages students to look for grants and funding to support their initiatives in innovation and entrepreneurship.
-Starting in 2017, The College of Professional Studies launch a few funding opportunities and over the next year will look to expand them.
+The Collins College of Professional Studies encourages students to look for grants and funding to support their initiatives in innovation and entrepreneurship.
+Starting in 2017, The Collins College of Professional Studies launched a few funding opportunities and over the next year will look to expand them.

 Selection and Award Distribution: